Tyre Nichols death spurs Justice Department police review

 The U.S. Justice Department has previously opened a civil rights investigation into Nichols’ death.

+The Rev. Al Sharpton, the longtime civil rights activist who eulogized Nichols at his funeral, criticized the delay and demanded immediate release of the video.

+“To tell the public you will release more evidence and then pull it back at the 11th hour only causes more frustration for a city still reeling from this senseless killing,” Sharpton said in a statement.

-Officials have named six officers who have already been fired in the case, and five of them now face second-degree murder charges.
-Those five officers’ own body cameras recorded them beating Nichols, propping the badly injured Nichols in handcuffs against an unmarked police car, and then ignoring him as he struggled to stay upright.
+Officials have named six officers who have already been fired in the case, including Mills and the four others who have been charged.
+Those five officers’ own body cameras recorded them beating Nichols, propping the badly injured Nichols in handcuffs against an unmarked police car and then ignoring him as he struggled to stay upright.
 They have pleaded not guilty.

 The six officers previously fired for their roles in Nichols’ arrest and beating were members of the Memphis police’s Scorpion unit, an anti-crime task force that residents have accused of violent tactics.
 Davis initially defended the unit after Nichols’ death but later disbanded it.
 Officers who were part of the Scorpion unit but were not fired have been moved to other units, Davis has said.